 Who We Are

 The UC Davis Pre-Health Student Alliance is a partnership between the pre-medical and pre-health student organizations, fraternities, and sororities at UC-Davis and other local colleges in Sacramento.
 All are committed to expanding the educational influence of the annual pre-medical and pre-public health conference.

 These organizations include: Pre-Med AMSA at UC Davis, Pre-Med AMSA at American River College, Pre-SOMA at UC Davis, FAHC (Filipino Association for Health Careers) at UC Davis, MAPS(Minority Association of Pre-Med Students) at UC Davis, Diabetes Advocacy and Awareness Group(DAAG), Unite for Sight at UC Davis, Pre-Dental Society at UC Davis, Pre-Pharmacy Club at UC Davis, ARCC(American Red Cross Club), SAMA(Students Advocating Medical Awareness), The Golden Key Honor Society, The Prytanean Honor’s Society, the National Society of Collegiate Scholars, Kappa Gamma Delta at UC Davis, and Sigma Mu Delta at UC Davis.

 The UC Davis Pre-Health Student Alliance’s objective is to introduce and support academic, admission, and preparatory opportunities for all students interested in health professions with a focus on those underrepresented in healthcare (with regard to gender, economic, social, educational, linguistic, cultural, racial, and ethnic background).
-We target universities, community colleges and high schools throughout the United States.
+We target universities and community colleges throughout the United States.
 The UC Davis Pre-Health Student Alliance aims to impact health education, increase diversity amongst the healthcare workforce, and inspire future leaders of healthcare through hosting the largest national pre-health professions conference.

 The Pre-Medical and Pre-Health Professions National Conference